mozilla/MozDef/docs/source/benchmarking.rst

 Benchmarking
 ============

-Performance is important for a SIEM because it's where you want to see and analyze all your security events.
+Performance is important for a SIEM because it's where you want to store, search and analyze all your security events.

-You probably want it to handle a lot of new messages per second, be able to have a fast reply when you search and have fast correlation.
+You will want it to handle a significant number of new events per second, be able to search quickly and perform fast correlation.
 Therefore, we provide some benchmarking scripts for MozDef to help you determine the performance of your setup.
+Performance tuning of elastic search can be complex and we highly recommend spending time tuning your environment.

 Elasticsearch